On this page

 - The bottom line

-According to the latest statistics from the Australian Taxation Office (ATO), there are nearly 600,000 SMSFs in existence in Australia.
-More than 1.1 million Australians are members of these funds.
+According to the latest statistics from the Australian Taxation Office (ATO), there are more than 600,000 SMSFs in Australia.
+More than 1.1 million Aussies are members of these funds.

 An overview of SMSF rules